 With these cautions in mind, I still practice lectio divina, and appreciate the way it helps me to slow down, to focus on my reading of Scripture, and to hear a word from God.

 The lectionary gospel text for this week is John 6:24-35.
-Earlier in the chapter, Jesus had multiplied a simple lunch of 5 barley loaves and 2 fish to feed an entire crowd.
+Earlier in the chapter, Jesus had multiplied a simple lunch of five barley loaves and two fish to feed an entire crowd.
 Then as we might expect and as this text describes, on the next day the crowds were looking for Jesus.
 People were so eager to find him that they even got into boats and sailed to the other side of the sea.

 How far would I go to look for Jesus?
 Do I keep looking and coming back to him because of what he has done in my life?
 And is there something wrong with that?
 After all, Jesus seems to admonish the people for this, and he turns them around from focusing on their own satisfaction to consider the work of God.
 Where do I need to be turned around today?

 Once again, the open-endedness of lectio divina leaves me with more questions than answers, but I’m always glad for that.
 These are the questions I carry with me today.

-Your turn: Is lectio divina a helpful spiritual practice for you?
+Writing/Reflection Prompt: Is lectio divina a helpful spiritual practice for you?
 Why or why not?